-you can compute the moderner rate for recordable cases involving days away from work, days of restricted work activity or job transfer (DART) using the following formula: (Number of entries in column H + Number of entries in column I) + Number of hours worked by all employees x 200,000 hours = DART incidence You can use the same formula to calculate incidence rates for other variables such as cases involving restricted work activity (column (1) on Form 300A), cases involving skin disorders (column (M-2) on Form 300A), etc. Just substitute the appropriate total for these cases, from Form 300A, into the formula in place of the total number of injuries and illnesses.
+(Number of entries in column H + Number of entries in column I) ÷ Number of hours worked by all employees X 200,000 hours = DART incidence rate You can use the same formula to calculate involving restricted work activity (column (1) on Form 300A), cases involving skin disorders (column (M-2) on Form 300A), case, just substitute the appropriate total for these cases, from Form 300A, into the formula in place of the total number of injuries and illnesses.

-What can I compare my incidence
+What can I compare my incidence rate to?

-fate 10.7 The Bureau of Labor Statistics (BLS) conducts a survey of occupational injuries and illnesses each year and publishes incidence rate data by various classifications (e.g., by industry, by employer size, etc.).
+The Bureau of Labor Statistics (BLS) conducts a survey of occupational injuries and illnesses each year and publishes incidence rate data by various classifications (e.g., by industry, by employer size, etc.).
 You can obtain these published data at www.bls.gov or by calling a BLS Regional Office.